“Feeding Derbyshire is a countywide project aimed at finding sustainable solutions to help feed people who are struggling with low incomes and debt.”

 Feeding Derbyshire are guided by the vision that Derbyshire residents have food in times of need.
 The group have four central aims: to build food security, through projects like the Fareshare foodhub; to find sustainable solutions to help feed people struggling with low incomes and debt; to redistribute surplus food that would otherwise be wasted; and to promote social inclusion through food.

 Derbyshire County Council led the Feeding Derbyshire partnership for its first three years and has invested over £500k during that time.
 From April 2018 the leadership will be transferred to a local voluntary organisation, Rural Action Derbyshire, with some continued funding support from the council.
 11 organisations, including charities, social enterprises, health providers, and religious organisations are actively involved in project planning and delivery.

 - Everyday affordable food box scheme

 - Adult education courses- cooking on a budget

 In the coming year Feeding Derbyshire will work to scale up their projects which have had the most impact.
 The group are also considering strategies for reaching individuals living in the more remote rural parts of the county, through projects like warm hubs or village vending machines, and targeted social eating groups.

-For more information about the pilot and how to get involved please contact Julie Hirst at firstname.lastname@example.org.
+For more information about the work and how to get involved please contact Julie Hirst at firstname.lastname@example.org.